-Tracy and I operate a tour business in Seattle called Shutter Tours, and we are in the city most everyday sharing Seattle with our customers.
-We always ask for feedback on what are customers have seen and enjoyed within the city, so I thought I would compile a list of activities you don’t want to miss on your visit to Seattle based on feedback from our customers.
+I operate a tour business in Seattle called Shutter Tours, and we are in the city most every day sharing Seattle with our customers.
+We always ask for feedback on what our customers have seen and enjoyed within the city, so I thought I would compile a list of activities you don’t want to miss on your visit to Seattle based on feedback from our customers.

 Snoqualmie Falls and City Tour